nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `find CS2103 Assignment`<br>
   `select 1`<br>
   `edit d/15/06/2017`<br>
-  Selects the 1st task in the results of the `find` command and then change the due date to 15/06/2017.
+  Selects the 1st task in the results of the `find` command and then change the DEADLINE to 15/06/2017.

 #### Undoing an action : `undo`
 Reverts the action that was previously executed.<br>